Get Involved

 For more information about the GSA ACB, please see GSA Bylaw and Policy.

-GSA Governance Committee: 1 GSA Councillor
+GSA Governance Committee: 2 GSA Councillors

 Position Start Date: Immediate